Advantages and Disadvantages of Medicare Advantage Plans

 Some Medicare Advantage plans may require you to obtain a referral from your primary care doctor before being able to make an appointment with a specialist.

 Medicare Advantage beneficiaries must continue to pay their Medicare Part B premium in addition to their Medicare Advantage plan premium, which can feel like a double blow to the pocketbook for some beneficiaries.
-The standard Medicare Part B premium in 2021 is $148.50, while the average Medicare Advantage premium is around $20 to $30 per month.
+The standard Medicare Part B premium in 2023 is $164.90, while the average Medicare Advantage premium is around $17 per month.

 Is a Medicare Advantage Plan Worth It?